Influence of self-disassembly of bridges on collective flow characteristics of swarm robots in a single-lane and periodic system with a gap: Results

 We investigate the influence of $M$ on $q_{\rm allow}$ in the assembling-disassembling state (Figs.~\ref{fig:flow-density_diagrams}(a)--(c)).
-Flow $q_{\rm allow}$ in this state decreases monotonically as $M$ increases from $M = 1$ to 4 to 8.
-This tendency occurs because robots wait for a longer period from joining a bridge to leaving it as $M$ increases, as shown in the time-space diagrams under $v_{\rm bridge} = 0.01\,{\rm m}/{\rm s}$ for $M = 1$, 4, and 8 (Figs.~\ref{fig:time-space_diagrams}(e), (a), and (f), respectively).
+Flow $q_{\rm allow}$ in this state for $M = 1$ is constant and much smaller than those for $M = 4$ and 8 for a wide density region.
+Besides, $\rho_{\rm cr,\,AF}$ for $M = 1$ is much greater than that for $M = 4$ and 8.
+In the allow-scenario with $M = 1$, robots becoming a bridge tends to start disassembling the bridge before the following robot moves on the bridge, as shown in Fig.~\ref{fig:time-space_diagrams}(d).
+This disassembling action lasts permanently, causes a fixed congested area upstream of the gap as shown in Fig.~\ref{fig:time-space_diagrams}(f), and strongly restricts the traffic of robots crossing the gap in a wide range of density.
+Flow $q_{\rm allow}$ in this state for $M = 4$ tends to be larger than that for $M = 8$.
+This tendency occurs because robots wait for a longer period from joining a bridge to leaving it as $M$ increases, as shown in the time-space diagrams under $v_{\rm bridge} = 0.01\,{\rm m}/{\rm s}$ for $M = 4$ and 8 (Figs.~\ref{fig:time-space_diagrams}(b) and (e), respectively).
+Especially, when $\rho$ is sufficiently small (such as $\rho$ roughly lower than $2\,{\rm robots}/{\rm m}$ for $v_{\rm bridge} = 0.05\,{\rm m}/{\rm s}$), $q_{\rm allow}$ in this state decreases monotonically as $M$ increases from $M = 1$ to 4 and 8.